johnrsibert/JonzPandemic/index.md

 ### Estimated Instantaneous Transmission Rates

 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/logbeta_summary_g.png)
 This figure shows transmission rates estimated by the simplified SIR model for the 30 largest counties in the United States.
-Initial transmission rates are very high for all counties with doubling times less than 5 days.
+Initial transmission rates are very high for all counties.
+Initial doubling times were very short, often less than 5 days.
 Transmission rates decrease substantially through May, and remained low over the summer for some counties.
 Estimated transmission rates increase for all counties in October.
+The increases in estimated transmission rates in mid-winter reflect the observed surges in reported cases.

 ### Estimated Transmission Rates with "Confidence Regions"